usaid-cs/yesterday-i-learned/random.md

 - [Impact sprinklers](https://en.wikipedia.org/wiki/Impact_sprinkler) do their work by [letting water hit a thing that moves the nozzle left and right](https://www.youtube.com/watch?v=jKi7xGE4BEw&app=desktop).
 At the end of travel in one direction, a switch in the back of the sprinkler gets flipped, causing the water to move the sprinkler in the other direction.
 - Only 1% of the world's [indium](https://en.wikipedia.org/wiki/Indium#Production_and_availability), used mostly in LCD panels, is recycled.
 - When they say "black tie", they mean [black *bow* ties](https://en.wikipedia.org/wiki/Black_tie).
 Cufflinks and pocket squares are also a requirement sometimes.
-- A [Ulysses pact](https://en.wikipedia.org/wiki/Ulysses_pact) is a pact you make with yourself.
-If you manage to do A, you reward youself with B. If you fail to do A, you punish yourself with C.
 - The ideal hot drink temperature is [57.8 degrees](https://pubmed.ncbi.nlm.nih.gov/18226454/)... if you take that research seriously.
 - From the router's perspective, RX means uploading because it is technically receiving data from you, the client, and TX means downloading because it is technically transferring data to you.
 - [Zero-day](https://en.m.wikipedia.org/wiki/Zero-day_%28computing%29) originally referred to exploits found during the 0th day of the software's release.
 Now the scope is broader than that; it applies to bugs that the vendor knows about for 0 days, but could have been shipped a long time ago, as well as bugs that the vendor knew about for a long time (with the first day being day 0), but never fixed.